yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 ### Read from the `data`  flow

-You may be surprised to find that DataStore does not currently have any method to read specific keys directly like SharedPreferences' `getString`.
-It only exposes a flow through the `data` property and an `updateData` method.
+You may be surprised to find that DataStore does not currently have any method to read specific keys directly like SharedPreferences' `getString`, etc. It only exposes a flow through the `data` property and an `updateData` method.

 ```kotlin
 public interface DataStore<T> {